NorrisNoFun/Barcode-and-QR_Code-Scanner-with-Python-GUI/README.md

-# Barcode-scanner-with-Python-GUI
+# Barcode scanner with Python GUI
-This is a project to be able to scan QR-Codes with the camera of the Raspberry Pi.
-The Information will then be displayed on a GUI
+This is a project to scan QR-Codes with the camera of the Raspberry Pi.
+The Information of the QR-Code will then be displayed on a GUI.

 # Hardware
 All you need is is listed below:<br>